Meadowlarke/Bibliography/Bibliography.md

 > **This article gives a concise and comprehensive definition of affect.**

-> p.
 2: Feeling vs affect.

-> p.
 4: Emotion vs feeling.

-> p.
 5: Affect as experience of intensity.

-> p.
 12: Implications for media and cultural studies.

-> p.
 14: Transmission of affect.

-> p.
 15: The power of affect lies in its abstractivity.

 ### Silvers, Michael.
 "Attending to the Nightengale: On a Multispecies Ethnomusicology." _Ethnomusicology_ 64, no. 2 (2020): 199-224.